mathewlippincott/headfullofair/_pages/boundarylayers.md

 As the air moves around me, it sticks to my rough surface and starts to spin.

-As the air spins it expands to fill the space behind me and detaches from the my leaves, creating a tree-sized spinning air bubble, or air mass. pullng at the air around it, this air mass becomes a vortex.
-These continue about 8-10 tree heights behind a tree, and extend about 2.5 tree heights above a tree.
+As the air spins it expands to fill the space behind me and detaches from my leaves, creating a tree-sized spinning air bubble, or air mass.
+Pulling at the air around it, this air mass becomes a vortex.
+The trail left in the wind is called a vortex street.
+The vortex street continues about 8-10 times the height of the tree, and extends about 2.5 tree heights above a tree.